GSA/open-gsa-redesign/_apidocs/fh-fouo-api.md

 ---
 title: Beta.SAM.Gov FH FOUO API
 banner-heading: Beta.SAM.Gov FH FOUO API
 ---

 ## Overview

 The Federal Hierarchy “For Official Use Only” (FOUO) API allows U.S. Government users to obtain Federal Organization details down to the office level.
 As part of this API, organization information for all levels (Departments/Sub-Tiers/Offices) is provided by default.

 **Note**: *The term “organization” as used in the Federal Hierarchy FOUO API denotes any Departments/Independent Agencies, Sub-Tiers, Offices, or major commands/sub-commands under the Department of Defense (DOD).*

 This API can return both active and inactive organizations.
 The API supports pagination with a default of 10 records and a max of 100 records.

 **API Version: v1.0**

+<p><small><a href="#">Back to top</a></small></p>

 ## Getting Started